 Health Coverage and Conditions

-There are two final data points that can be gleaned from the 2017 U.S. Census Survey.
+Two final data points can be gleaned from the 2017 U.S. Census Survey.
 First, when compared to national figures, Spokane Valley is home to a higher rate of persons living with one or more disabilities—12.1% versus 8.6%.
 The city’s population is also affected by a lower reported rate of individuals with health insurance, 12.9% compared to 10.2% nationally.